dscho/pagefind-xkcd-demo/content/comics/2006-7-5-blogofractal.md

 Web 7.1

-Kryptoniteâ¢ locks vulnerable to "keys!"
+Kryptonite™ locks vulnerable to "keys!"

 Interesting post!
 Check out my blog, it has useful info on CARBON MONOXIDE LITIGATION